ajardolino3/hubitat-ble-gateway/README.md

 5. Click the "BLE Gateway Manager" app again.
 6. Note the link created to configure your gateway.
 You will configure your gateway using this info.
 You can highlight and copy (Ctrl+C) if you wish.
 In chrome, you can right-click and choose "Copy link address".

-Fourth, you must setup your gateway.
-These steps are specific to the April Brother BLE Gateway and assume it has not yet been configured:
+Fourth, setup your BLE Gateway.
+These steps are specific to the April Brother BLE Gateway, and assumes it has all the factory default settings:
 1. Power up your new BLE gateway and plug it into your ethernet network.
 2. Download and install the gateway configuration tool, which can be found here: https://wiki.aprbrother.com/en/Software_AB_BLE_Gateway_V4.html
 3. Once installed, launch the gateway configuration tool.